-You must allow the Department or an authorized representative upon the presentation of credentials and other documents as may be required by law, to do any of the following:

-- 1. Enter your premises where a regulated facility or activity is located or conducted or where records must be kept under the conditions of this permit; - 2.
-Have access to and copy at reasonable times, any records that must be kept under the conditions of this permit; - 3.
-Inspect at reasonable times any facilities or equipment (including monitoring and control equipment) practices, or operations regulated or required under this permit; and - 4.
+- 1. You must allow the Department or an authorized representative upon the presentation of credentials and other documents as may be required by law, to do any of the following: - a.
+Enter your premises where a regulated facility or activity is located or conducted or where records must be kept under the conditions of this permit; - b.
+Have access to and copy at reasonable times, any records that must be kept under the conditions of this permit; - c.
+Inspect at reasonable times any facilities or equipment (including monitoring and control equipment) practices, or operations regulated or required under this permit; and - d.
 Sample or monitor at reasonable times, for the purposes of assuring permit compliance or as otherwise authorized by the CWA, any substances or parameters at any location.

-K. PERMIT ACTIONS
+K. Permit Actions